Nicole7443/HotelDataExploration/README.md

 ## Hotel Data Analysis & Visualization
 **Tools**: `SQL`, `R`, `Power BI`

-To view the project in a website format, go to **[tjis GitHub Page for the project](https://nicole7443.github.io/hotel-data-analysis/)**.
+To view the project in a website format, go to **[this GitHub Page for the project](https://nicole7443.github.io/hotel-data-analysis/)**.
 This project can also be accessed by navigating to `Nicole7443/hotel-data-analysis > docs > index.Rmd` and then opening the markdown file on RStudio to run the project.
 The dataset for this data was originally from this **[Kaggle dataset](https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand)**.
 ***
 ## Topics/Concepts Covered in This Project